SkylineCommunications/dataminer-docs/release-notes/DataAggregator/DataAggregator_1.0.0.md

 1. Make sure CoreGateway 2.12.0 or higher (included in Cloud Pack 2.8.4) is installed on the DataMiner Agents you want to use Data Aggregator with.

-1. Download the installation package for the Data Aggregator DxM from the [Dojo Downloads page](https://community.dataminer.services/downloads/) and install it.
+1. In the [Admin app](xref:CloudAdminApp), install the *DataAggregator* DxM on the relevant node.
+See [Managing the nodes of a cloud-connected DMS](xref:Managing_cloud-connected_nodes).

-1. Open the folder `C:\Program Files\Skyline Communications\DataMiner DataAggregator`.
+1. On the server where you installed Data Aggregator, open the folder `C:\Program Files\Skyline Communications\DataMiner DataAggregator`.

 1. Create a new file named *appsettings.custom.json* in this folder.